autodl-community/autodl-irssi/README.txt

 [b]enabled[/b] is optional and defaults to true.
 Set it to false to disable the tracker.
 [b]force-ssl[/b] is optional and can be set to true to force encrypted torrent downloads.
 Not all trackers support HTTPS downloads.
 Leave it blank for the default value (which is HTTP or HTTPS).
 [b]upload-delay-secs[/b] is optional and is the number of seconds autodl-irssi should wait before uploading/saving the torrent.
 Default is 0 (no wait).
 This option isn't needed 99.999% of the time.

+Since some people don't want users to have shell access, it's also possible to disable the "exec" action.
+Create [b]/etc/autodl.cfg[/b] and add this:

+[code]
+[options]
+allowed = watchdir
+[/code]

+That will only enable the "Save to watch dir" action.
+The following can be used with the [b]allowed[/b] option:

+watchdir
+webui (requires uTorrent)
+ftp
+exec
+dyndir (requires uTorrent)

+It's a comma seperated list, eg.: allowed = watchdir, ftp

 [b]Macros[/b]